namgi1234/mini-game/README.md

 ![image](https://github.com/user-attachments/assets/b0ff4f35-39a6-49b6-8b9c-6f893c6740bb)

+On game consoles, you can select games and play them with the arcade buttons.
+In the web version, you can play the game by clicking on the screen.
-Game results are stored in cookies
+And the game results are stored in cookies.